AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data.md

 ### Read Characteristics

-When data is requested at an index for which no stored event exists, the read characterisitics determine whether the result is an error, no event, interpolated event, or extrapolated event.
+When data is requested at an index for which no stored event exists, the read characteristics determine whether the result is an error, no event, interpolated event, or extrapolated event.
 The combination of the type of the index and the interpolation and extrapolation modes of the SdsType and the SdsStream determine the read characteristics.